KiandaBPM/docs/content/docs/platform/pages/chart.md

 ![Selecting a data source](/images/selectdatasource.png)

-You will be directed to different data sources where you can search in the **datasource tree** search box or drill down to the data source you want.
+You will be directed to different data sources where you can search in the **data source tree** search box or drill down to the data source you want.

 ![Select data source](/images/selectdatasource.png)